Six Traits of Writing

 2. Be Consistent

 Not only do you want to consider the pacing of your introduction but also the common thread.
-For example, if you use a mentor text to introduce the Trait of Ideas, use a mentor text to define each trait.
+For example, when using a mentor text to introduce the Trait of Ideas, also use a mentor text to define each trait.
 If you use a song to introduce the first trait, you should use parallel songs to introduce all the other traits.
 A consistent or patterned approach to the introduction reminds students that the traits all work together.

 3. Be Visual